giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 #### Patch upgrade {#patch-upgrade}

-Patches contain fixes only, something that needs to be done to get rid of a bug.
-Individual patches are as minimal as possible and they are needed to increase the stability of the cluster or fix a CVE.
-They are released based on upstream information and/or learnings through any of our customers.
+Patches contain bug fixes only.
+Individual patches are as minimal as possible and they are needed to increase the stability of the cluster or to fix a CVE.
+They are released based on upstream information and/or learnings from managing clusters for customers.

 #### Minor upgrade {#minor-upgrade}

-In case we are releasing features in a non disruptive way, feature flagged, we will put those in minor releases.
-Those will actually have even less impact than a patch as they will not change anything that is in place if the customer no explicitly enable them.
+In case we are releasing features in a nondisruptive way (i.e. feature flagged) we will put those in minor releases.
+Those will actually have even less impact than a patch as they will not change anything that is in place if the customer doesn't explicitly enable it.

 #### Major upgrade {#major-upgrade}

-Every few months, likely in synchronization with Kubernetes Upstream Minor Releases, we provide a new major release.
+Every few months, typically in synchronization with Kubernetes Upstream Minor Releases, we provide a new major release.
 It includes the new Kubernetes Minor Release, other components by third parties, and any new versions of our software that contain deeper new functionality.
-It means that new developments, like node pools or networking changes, are delivered within a major version.
+It means that new developments, like node pools or networking changes, are delivered within a major release.

-As always we provide release notes with all information needed, and especially under this new structure we are working on releasing them for Major Releases early to allow for your preparation.
+As always we provide release notes with all the information needed.
+Under this new structure, we are working to provide them for Major Releases early to allow for your preparation.

 #### Considerations {#considerations}